 A complaint must be filed within two weeks of the unsuccessful completion of the informal resolution (section 5).
 If the process of informal resolution assisted by the Human Rights Advisor has been bypassed by preference of either party, a complaint must be filed within nine weeks of the most recent alleged incident.
-In exceptional cases only, the Dean or Vice-President may extend these or any other deadlines, provided that he or she is satisfied that the delay is in good faith and that no substantial prejudice will result to any person affected by the delay.
-In such cases, when in exceptional circumstances a student complainant makes convincing argument to the Dean that the student's status, accreditation, or access to essential services would be substantially prejudiced by engagement of the complaint resolution process prior to the completion of a course and the submission of grades, the complaint process may be delayed until one month following submission of grades.
+In exceptional cases only, the Dean or Vice President may extend these or any other deadlines, provided that he or she is satisfied that the delay is in good faith and that no substantial prejudice will result to any person affected by the delay.
+In such cases, when in exceptional circumstances a student complainant makes convincing argument to the Dean that the student's status, accreditation, or access to essential services would be substantially prejudiced by engagement of the complaint resolution process prior to the completion of a course and the submission of grades, the complaint process may be suspended and the deadline for notifying the respondent and continuing the complaint process may be delayed until one month following submission of grades.